 Trisopterus Rafinesque 1814 trissos, threefold; pterus, fin, referring to three dorsal fins and anal fins opposite each other (species have only two anal fins; Rafinesque may have been fooled by a drawing in Willughby [1686] that appears to show three anal fins)

-Trisopterus capelanus (Lacepède 1800) apparently a latinization of capelan, French vernacular for this species dating back to Rondelet (1554)
+Trisopterus capelanus (Lacepède 1800) apparently a Latinization of capelan, French vernacular for this species dating back to Rondelet (1554)

 Trisopterus esmarkii (Nilsson 1855) in honor of Laurent Esmark (1806-1884), Conservator of the Zoological Museum of the University of Christiana, who was the first to notice that this cod represented a separate species, an “equally excellent astute researcher, amiable and honorable man, and sincere friend” (translation) who made valuable contributions to Scandinavian ichthyology